dyno-might/dyno-might.github.io/_posts/2025-08-07-heritable.md

 |-|-|-|
 | Low | No | Maybe |

 But be careful.
 Just because heritability is high doesn't mean that changing genes is easy.
-And just because heritability is low doesn't mean that changing the environment is easy, or even possible.
-Heritability *could* be low because things are just random.
+And just because heritability is low doesn't mean that changing the environment is easy.

-But heritability doesn't say anything about *non-typical* environments or *non-typical* genes.
+And heritability doesn't say anything about *non-typical* environments or *non-typical* genes.

 If an evil despot is giving all the red-haired people cancer pills, perhaps we could solve that by intervening on the despot.
 And if you want your kid to speak Turkish, it's possible that there's some crazy genetic modifications that would turn them into unstoppable Turkish learning machine.

 Heritability has no idea about any of that, because it's just an observational statistic based on the world as it exists today.